davidneedsmorecoffee/web-scraping-challenge/README.md

 This is a demo of creating a web app based on web scraping results of specific content from NASA websites.
 See images of the final product in the `screenshots` folder

-* `Splinter` was used to navigate the sites when needed
+* `Splinter` was used to navigate the sites when needed.
 * `BeautifulSoup` was used to help find and parse out the necessary data.
 * `PyMongo` was used for CRUD applications for the database.
 * `Bootstrap` was used to structure the HTML template.